pryv/dev-site/source/guides/consent.md

 Let's illustrate the consent request process with a practical example.
 Bob wishes to invite Alice on a date to a restaurant but doesn't know her food preferences.
 He wants to request access on Alice's stream "Nutrition" to subtly analyze what she likes to eat...How can he do so?

-- **1** As Alice's food preferences qualify as personal data under GDPR requirements, he will have to formulate a proper request to access them
+- **1** As Alice's food preferences qualify as personal data under GDPR requirements, he will have to formulate a proper request to access them.

 - **2** Both Alice and Bob already have their Pryv.io accounts settled and furnished with structured data (in streams and events).